Cyfrin/chainlink_feeds/README.md

 cf = ChainlinkFeeds(rpc_url = "https://www.infura.com/asdfasdfasdfas)
 ```

-And query the blockchain directly:
+And query the blockchain directly.
+You do need to know the address and the ABI of the pair.
+For reference, you can check the `config` folder in this repo.
+You can also `load_config` with your own config with addresses or ABIs.:

 ```
 print(cf.get_latest_round_data(network='KOVAN', pair='ETH_USD'))